opentensor/bittensor/contrib/CONTRIBUTING.md

 #### Before Submitting A Bug Report

 * **Check the [debugging guide](./DEBUGGING.md).** You might be able to find the cause of the problem and fix things yourself.
 Most importantly, check if you can reproduce the problem in the latest version of Bittensor by updating to the latest Master branch changes.
-* **Check the [Discord Server](https://discord.gg/7wvFuPJZgq)** and ask in [#finney-issues](https://discord.com/channels/799672011265015819/1064247007688007800) or [#subnet-1-issues](https://discord.com/channels/799672011265015819/1096187495667998790).
+* **Check the [Discord Server](https://discord.gg/bittensor)** and ask in [#general](https://discord.com/channels/799672011265015819/799672011814862902).
 * **Determine which repository the problem should be reported in**: if it has to do with your ML model, then it's likely [Bittensor](https://github.com/opentensor/bittensor).
-If you are having problems with your emissions or Blockchain, then it is in [subtensor](https://github.com/opentensor/subtensor)
+If you are having problems with your emissions or Blockchain, then it is in [subtensor](https://github.com/opentensor/subtensor).

 #### How Do I Submit A (Good) Bug Report?